anishathalye/neural-style/README.md

 Use `--checkpoint-output` and `--checkpoint-iterations` to save checkpoint images.

 Use `--iterations` to change the number of iterations (default 1000).
-For a 512×512 pixel content file, 1000 iterations take 2.5 minutes on a GeForce GTX Titan X GPU, or 90 minutes on an Intel Core i7-5930K CPU.
+For a 512×512 pixel content file, 1000 iterations take 60 seconds on a GTX 1080 Ti, 90 seconds on a Maxwell Titan X, or 60 minutes on an Intel Core i7-5930K.
+Using a GPU is highly recommended due to the huge speedup.

 ## Example 1